 The drawback of this restriction is that should you decide to permit team creation rights, you will need to do it on a per-user basis.
 Therefore, the next method may be a better option.

 You may choose to have a group of people in your organization who will have permissions to create Office 365 groups.
 That will be your security group.

-Note that you can only have one group in your organization can control group creation.
-But, you can add other groups as members of this group.
+Note that you can only have one group in your organization that can control group creation.
+But you can add other groups as members of this group.

 You can create your security group in the Microsoft 365 admin center.
 The next step will be to run PowerShell commands in Azure AD.
 You can find detailed instructions here.

 While limiting Office 365 group creation is one of the options to restrict users from creating new teams, it might not be the best one.
 You still run the risks of slowing down the adoption and productivity as well as overloading your IT.

 So, how do you restrict team creation and avoid all these risks?